decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-termination.md

 ### Motivation

-The Data Agreement may be terminated in a number of ways.
+The Data Agreement may be terminated in many ways.
 Here are a few of the scenarios:

-1. Data Agreement expired and the service is no longer applicable
+1. Data Agreement expired, and the service is no longer applicable
-2. Updated Data Agreement with new purpose or changes to collected pii categories
+2. Updated Data Agreement with the new purpose or changes to collected PII categories
-3. Individual requests to terminate the service before expiration date
+3. Individual requests to terminate the service before the expiration date
 4. Individual requests not only to terminate but to have their personal data erased

-Note, the erasure may come after termination of the Data Agreement.
+Note the erasure may come after the termination of the Data Agreement.

 ### Tutorial

-The protocol described in this document is a request-response protocol [10].This involves two parties, with the `requester` making the first move, and the responder completing the interaction.
+The protocol described in this document is a request-response protocol [10].
+This involves two parties, with the `requester` making the first move and the responder completing the interaction.
 The responder role is assumed by an Organisation (Data Source or Data Using Service).
 The requester can initiate the Data Agreement termination.

-Following actors identified as part of Data Agreement specification can assume the `requester` role:
+The following actors identified as part of the Data Agreement specification can assume the `requester` role:

 * a **Data Subject** or **Individual**.
 [SSI: Holder]

-Once a Data Agreement is terminated, the proofs associated with termination are recorded to the Data Agreement service hosted by the Organisation (Data Using Service or Data Source) which acts as a central source of truth.
+Once a Data Agreement is terminated, the proofs associated with termination are recorded to the Data Agreement service hosted by the Organisation (Data Using Service or Data Source), which acts as a central source of truth.

 #### Interaction

-Using an already established pairwise connection (agent-to-agent communication) requester can initiate the data agreement termination process by sending `terminate` message to the Organisation.
-The responder (Organization) records the termination event in the Data Agreement receipt and take the necessary actions to fulfill the termination request.
+Using an already established pairwise connection (agent-to-agent communication) requester can initiate the data agreement termination process by sending a `terminate` message to the Organisation.
+The responder (Organization) records the termination event in the Data Agreement receipt and takes the necessary actions to fulfil the termination request.
 The responder acknowledges the termination request by responding with a `terminate-ack` message.

 #### Messages